Powerlearnproject/se-day1-assignment-vanebi/README.md

 (e) Security involves protecting software from unauthorized access and vulnerabilities to safeguard sensitive data and maintain user trust.

-Identify and describe at least three key milestones in the evolution of software engineering.
+# 2.Identify and describe at least three key milestones in the evolution of software engineering.

 Milestones include:
 (a) the development of programming languages e.g., Fortran, C enabled more efficient and understandable coding, transforming software development practices.